-However, our 2lb spray foam contains a revolutionary new blowing agent, which is the ingredient in spray foam that gives it such a high R-value.
+However, our 2lb spray foam contains a revolutionary new blowing agent, which is the ingredient in spray foam that gives it a high R-value.
 The blowing agent in our spray foam is called Solstice.
 It has a Global Warming Potential (GWP) of 1.
-All other spray foam manufacturers in Canada use the 245fa blowing agent which has a GWP of nearly 1000.
+All other spray foam manufacturers in Canada use the 245fa blowing agent, which has a GWP of nearly 1000.